-RK was developed in an era where refractive surgery was in its infancy, so it became quite popular.
-Over the years, however, it has fallen out of favor due to its numerous inherent problems.
-It’s largely been replaced by more advanced surgical techniques, such as laser-assisted in situ keratomileusis (LASIK) and photorefractive keratectomy (PRK).
+Doctors developed RK procedures in an era where refractive eye surgery was in its infancy, and it quickly grew in popularity.
+Over the years, however, it has fallen out of favor due to its numerous inherent vision problems.
+It has largely been replaced by more advanced surgical techniques, such as LASIK and photorefractive keratectomy (PRK).

-Traditionally, RK incisions are made to a depth of 90% of the corneal thickness.
+Traditionally, ophthalmologists make RK incisions into 90% of the corneal thickness.
 If a cut is overshot, the cornea could be perforated or cut through completely.
-RK can also over-or under-correct refractive error, leaving a patient with blurry vision.
+RK can also over- or under-correct refractive error, leaving a patient with blurry vision.
 Without the advanced laser guidance that surgeons benefit from in LASIK and PRK, there is certainly room for error.